impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 RBENV doesn't track the contents of the `shims/` directory because each user's machine will have a different set of Ruby gems installed, meaning the filenames inside each user's `shims/` directory will be different.

-However, since the shims all have the same exact code, I'd bet that the shim code lives in a single file somewhere in the RBENV codebase, and is just copy-pasted into a new file by RBENV logic somewhere, whenever a new gem is installed.
+However, since the shims all have the same exact code, I'd bet that there's a "shim factory" somewhere in the RBENV codebase, which auto-generates a new file whenever a new gem is installed.

 We can search the RBENV codebase for the code from the `if`-block, but first we need to pick which line of code to search for.
 I pick a line which I suspect will not be too common in the codebase, giving us a high signal-to-noise ratio in the search results.
 Then I use [the `ag` tool](https://github.com/ggreer/the_silver_searcher){:target="_blank" rel="noopener"} to find its location: